-In the second quarter of 2015-2016, work to secure rock walls and rehabilitate mechanical and electrical equipment was carried out.
-This work amounts to \$1.7 M. For this quarter, the efforts were concentrated on the design and issuance of the drawings and specifications for the signage, intelligent transportation system, remote monitoring and major concrete rehabilitation.
-This construction work has begun in the second quarter and will continue more intensively in the third quarter.
+In the third quarter of 2015-2016, work continued to rehabilitate the mechanical and electrical equipment.
+This work amounts to \$1.4 M. The signage, intelligent transportation system (ITS), remote monitoring and major concrete rehabilitation also started.
+The signage and ITS should be completed during the last quarter, while the major rehabilitation work on the tunnel will continue until the third quarter of the 2016-2017 fiscal year.

-3.3.
+2.4.
 Report on the Use of Appropriations